aery32/aery32-refguide/source/build_system.rst

     make

 When compiled binaries will appear under the project's root, ``aery32.hex`` and ``aery32.elf``.
-These two files are used in chip programming (program uploading or chip flashing whatever you like to call it).
+These two files are used in chip programming or program uploading, or chip flashing.
+Whatever you like to call it.
 In addition to the binaries, assembly listing and file mapping files, have been created. ``aery32.lst`` and ``aery32.map``, respectively.

 The program size is also showed at the end of the compile, like this::